This aim of the inaugural Painaustralia Consumer Advisory Group (CAG) is:

 Don Firth

-As a young man Don travelled extensively through Western Europe, and travelled to Turkey and the Azores with Scouts.
-After starting a forestry degree at Oxford, he travelled to Australia via N.Africa, the Middle East, Laos during the Vietnamese war and walked across Borneo.
+As a young man, Don traveled extensively through Western Europe, and travelled to Turkey and the Azores with Scouts.
+After starting a forestry degree at Oxford, he traveled to Australia via North Africa, the Middle East, Laos during the Vietnamese war and walked across Borneo.
 He completed his studies at ANU.

-After a few years as a federal environmental statistics researcher he settled with his wife on a small farm near Bega and ran a successful wholesale/retail nursery specialising in Australian natives and food plants.
+After a few years as a federal environmental statistics researcher, he settled with his wife on a small farm near Bega and ran a successful wholesale/retail nursery specialising in Australian natives and food plants.

-He has been a long time front line firefighter and this combined with building and farm work has taken its toll on his body and in 2011 he became a disabled pensioner.
+He has been a long-time front-line firefighter and this combined with building and farm work has taken its toll on his body and in 2011 he became a disabled pensioner.

 With a full knee replacement and several back and shoulder injuries, he has been forced to greatly reduce his physical activities.
 Tai Chi, singing in choirs and daily spas work together to improve and maintain the fitness of both his body and mind.

-He has been gradually able to reduce his dependence on pain killers and increased his physical activity.
+He has been gradually able to reduce his dependence on painkillers and increased his physical activity.
 Courses in mind training and pacing are greatly helping this process.

 Kim Allgood

 With half a life living the reality of persistent pain and invisible disabilities, Kim’s knowledge, and broad spectrum of experiences, creates interesting coffee conversation.
-Hungry for further assistance and awareness for all those affected by CRPS (Complex Regional Pain Syndrome) and other persistent pain conditions; Kim and her carer founded The Purple Bucket Foundation Inc. in 2011.
+Hungry for further assistance and awareness for all those affected by CRPS (Complex Regional Pain Syndrome) and other persistent pain conditions; Kim and her carer founded CPRS Awareness-The Purple Bucket Foundation Inc. in 2011.

 Kim has come to believe, through both lived and learned experiences, a team is required for successful pain management.
 A team where the patient is the central figure.
-For this team to work together it must be built around: education, communication, trust, strength, support, faith, and honesty.
+For this team to work together it must be built around education, communication, trust, strength, support, faith, and honesty.

 Louisa O’Neill